-The warning lamp \clubsuit in the combi-instrument lights up1) if the driver seat belt is not fastened when the ignition is switched on.
-In addition, an acoustic signal is given for a few seconds and a text is displayed on the combi-instrument asking you to fasten your seat belt1).
+The warning lamp 4 in the instrument panel lights up if the driver or passenger seat belt is not fastened when the ignition is switched on.
+In addition, an acoustic signal is given for a few seconds and a text is displayed on the instrument panel Please fasten your seatbelt 1).

-The warning lamp ♣ does not go out until the driver seat belt is fastened, while the ignition is switched on.
+The warning lamp \clubsuit does not go out until the driver seat belt is fastened while the ignition is switched on.